syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 * Symbol size will be rendered in the palette based on node.paletteItem's `width` and `height` property.
 * If paletteItem's width and height property is not specified, symbol size will be rendered in the palette based on model's `paletteItemWidth` and `paletteItemHeight` property.
-* If you dont specify above two, then symbol size will be rendered in the palette based on node's `width` and `height` property.
+* If you don't specify above two, then symbol size will be rendered in the palette based on node's `width` and `height` property.

 ### Stretch the symbols into the palette